Updated January 29, 2025

 It’s our job to make sure you receive all of the medical care you need so you can make a full recovery from your injuries.
 We fight to recover what has been taken from you.

-Our team of head-on crash lawyers is here to support you during this difficult time.
+Our team of head-on accident lawyers is here to support you during this difficult time.
 Call Gary Martin Hays & Associates now for your free consultation at 770-934-8000.